 - Working out hard is awesome, but it actually stresses the body so make sure your workout recovery includes magnesium and possible adaptogens to turn off stress as well as herbs that help promote a healthy inflammatory response.

-- Lack of sleep is also stressful on the body.
+- Lack of sleep is also stressful for the body.
 It needs its recovery to function better.
 Magnesium helps as does setting and keeping a bedtime schedule, shutting down from social media and TV an hour before bed, and journaling or some breathing if stress is keeping you from better sleep.

 - If you have a digestive disease or diagnosis you will want to work with your practitioner to build your better nutrition plan to include nutrients that can help the digestive tract run better.

-- Hormones directly and indirectly impact digestive function.
-If you are pregnant, getting your period, entering menopause, low on testosterone or experiencing any hormonal fluctuations it is good to look at your nutrition to do better on nutrients that can support hormonal health (magnesium, calcium, iron, omegas, herbs).
+- Hormones, directly and indirectly, impact digestive function.
+If you are pregnant, getting your period, entering menopause, low on testosterone, or experiencing any hormonal fluctuations it is good to look at your nutrition to do better on nutrients that can support hormonal health (magnesium, calcium, iron, omegas, herbs).
 You should discuss this with your practitioner if you notice digestive changes after a medication or as you advance in your pregnancy so you get personalized advice.